brianbrowndev/b-site/README.md

 # Brian Brown

-A brief about me, highlighting who I am and various apps I've built.
+A [brief about me](https://brianbrown.dev/about), highlighting who I am and various apps I've built.

+## Stack

+Unnecessarily built with Angular (the expansion vision of this site found a home [elsewhere](https://me.brianbrown.dev)).